 The Imbert Fm unconformably overlies the PPC and RSJC.
-This stratigraphic position and up gradation to the overlying El Mamey Group, is not compatible with a genesis for the Imbert Fm as sediments deposited in a trench or inner trench-slope basin, and then incorporated to a subduction complex (Bourgois et al., 1982; Pindell, 1985; Hernáiz Huerta et al., 2012).
-In this sense, the relationships between the Imbert Fm and the underlying SSZ ophiolite and overlying flysch deposits are similar to those of the La Picota Fm of Eastern Cuba, the basal Great Valley Supergroup of the coastal California, the Saint-Daniel mélange in southern Quebec, and the olistostromes, mélanges and terrigenous sediments in Albania, overlying the corresponding Caribbean, Franciscan, Taconian (Appalachian) and Tethyan (Mirdita) ophiolites (Cobiera-Requera, 2009; Hitz and Wakabayashi, 2012; Robertson and Shallo, 2000; Robertson et al., 2012; Schroetter et al., 2006).
-In the Greater Antilles orogenic belt, the Imbert Fm represents therefore the base of a syn-collisional piggy-back basin developed in a forearc setting during the arc-continent collision.
+This stratigraphic position and upwards gradation to the overlying El Mamey Group, is not compatible with a genesis for the Imbert Fm as sediments deposited in a trench or inner trench-slope basin, and then incorporated to a subduction complex (Bourgois et al., 1982; Pindell, 1985; Hernáiz Huerta et al., 2012).
+In this sense, the relationships between the Imbert Fm and the underlying SSZ ophiolite and overlying flysch deposits are similar to those of the La Picota Fm of eastern Cuba, the basal Great Valley Supergroup of the coastal California, the Saint-Daniel mélange in southern Quebec, the Ordovician South Mayo Trough of western Ireland and the olistostromes, mélanges and terrigenous sediments in Albania, overlying the corresponding Caribbean, Franciscan, Taconian/Grampian and Tethyan (Mirdita) ophiolites (Cobiella-Reguera, 2009; Dewey and Mange, 1999; Hitz and Wakabayashi, 2012; Robertson, 2002; Robertson et al., 2012; Ryan and Dewey, 2011; Schroetter et al., 2006).
+Therefore, there have been similar upper crustal processes during arc-continent collision in the past to the present.
+In the Greater Antilles orogenic belt, the Imbert Fm represents the base of a syn-collisional basin developed in a forearc setting during the arc-continent collision.

-The Supplement related to this article is available online at doi:10.5194/sed-7-1827-2015-supplement.
+The Supplement related to this article is available online at doi:10.5194/se-7-11-2016-supplement.

 Acknowledgements.
-The authors wish to thank Gren Draper (Miami University) for their comments on the geology of Dominican Republic and Jacques Monthel (BRGM) for their involvement in mapping and sampling the Puerto Plata area.
+The authors wish to thank Gren Draper (Florida International University, Miami) for their comments on the geology of Dominican Republic and Jacques Monthel (BRGM) and Pedro-Pablo Hernáiz (Inypsa) for their involvement in mapping and sampling the Puerto Plata area.
+Gren Draper, Paul Ryan and Joaquina Álvarez-Marrón provided careful and constructive reviews.
 The Dominican Servicio Geológico Nacional is also thanked for collaboration, particularly to Ing.
 Santiago Muñoz.
 The research has been funded by the CGL2009-08674/BTE and CGL2012-33669/BTE projects.